wiliamsouza/docker-mysql/README.md

 Container
 ---------

-This image uses volumes and environment varibles to control the mysql server configuration.
+This image uses volumes and environment variables to control the mysql server configuration.

 Volumes: